Azure/devops-governance/README.md

 # Contributing

-This demo was created with &hearts; by the FastTrack engineer [Julie Ng](https://github.com/julie-ng) and based on experience with Azure customers new to CI/CD and DevOps.
+This demo was created with &hearts; by the FastTrack engineer [Julie Ng](https://github.com/julie-ng) and based on previous experience as an Enterprise Architct and current experieince with Azure customers new to CI/CD and DevOps.
 After regularly breaking and fixing the demo in onboarding sessions, it was automated.

 Learn more about [FastTrack for Azure &rarr;](https://aka.ms/fasttrackforazure)